 Set Yourself Up for Success

 Making quarterly estimated taxes means there are no surprises at tax time.
-Use the QuickBooks Self-Employed app to track mileage.
+Lyft Accelerate drivers can use the QuickBooks Self-Employed app to track mileage.
 Keep clear records to make this entire tax preparation process easier.
 Designed specifically for independent contractors, QuickBooks has everything you need without the burden of over complicated, unnecessary features.